-All of those with additional needs are encouraged to discuss what helps them, their aspirations, their difficulties and how they feel about school.
+All children with additional needs are encouraged to discuss what helps them, their aspirations, their difficulties and how they feel about school.
 Learner feedback is part of our established culture.
 We regularly speak to pupils about their progress and ask for feedback on lessons.
-All those who have received additional support will be asked for their views on their progress, either through the completion of an assessment form or by attending a review meeting.
+All those who have received additional support will be asked for their views on their progress, as part of LSP writing.

-Those who are looked after by the local authority will be invited to regular Personal Education Plan meetings and helped to complete All About Me forms.
+Children who are looked after by the local authority will be invited to regular Personal Education Plan meetings and helped to complete All About Me forms.

-Pupils with Educational Health Care Plans will be involved in discussions about their progress, and will have the opportunity to complete an All About Me form and to take part in an annual person-centred review.
+Pupils with Educational Health Care Plans will be involved in discussions about their progress, and will have the opportunity to complete an All About Me form and to take part in an annual review meeting.

 How does the school manage the administration of medicines and personal care?

 Support we offer for pupils' health and general wellbeing

-In order for all pupils to progress, they must feel happy and safe within their environment.
+In order for all pupils to progress, they must feel happy and safe within their environment

-- We provide a welcoming, calm, purposeful and nurturing environment, ensuring that all pupils feel valued and supported. - We have a zero-tolerance approach to bullying and any such incidents are considered to be extremely serious. - We have learning mentors, a specialist behaviour teaching-assistant and a safeguarding team who provide all staff with advice on making pupils feel happy and safe.
+- we provide a welcoming, calm, purposeful and nurturing environment, ensuring that all pupils feel valued and supported - we have a zero-tolerance approach to bullying as well as the use of racist, sexist or homophobic language and any such incidents are considered to be extremely serious - We have a learning mentor, a specialist teaching-assistant and a safeguarding team who provide all staff with advice on making pupils feel happy and safe